-Before you read the rest, here's a short live set from Australia's National Folk festival
+Here's a short live set from Australia's National Folk festival

 The singing is utterly magnificent.
-Vic’s voice is strong and raunchy yet sweet and clear where it needs to be.
+Vic’s voice is strong and raunchy, yet sweet and clear where it needs to be.
 Lindsay’s voice is softer, but true – a perfect instrument for creating dynamic vocal blends.
-And dynamic is really the word for this duo.
-Their arrangements soar with full-throated abandon and then pull back with a restrained delicacy that lets the song shine through, all the time, keeping up the energy.

 “He has a familiar soft folk tenor.
 She has a strong ringing tone with muscle behind a clear crystalline voice… The violin cries for her and the harmony vocals are divine… We Mavericks are a serendipitous pairing…” - 13th Floor, New Zealand 2022